-Based on his incredible experience, my friend Valentí Acconcia has collected the 20 golden rules of crowdfunding (in Spanish).
+Based on his incredible experience, my friend Valentí Acconcia has distilled the 20 golden rules of crowdfunding, that I have translated into English.
 A few of them relate to rewards and that if applied correctly produce the best results for a crowdfunding campaign.
 Here they are:

 - The rewards should be generous, tangible and abundant